-CALC.
-PHOS.-As a constitutional remedy, intercurrently with the chief salt.
+NATR.
+PHOS.-.\s a constitutional remedy, if acid symptoms are present, intercurrently with the chief salt.

 NATR.
 MUR.-Atrophy from improper distribution of the Natr. mur. molecules in the system, noticeable by earthy complexion, constipation, emaciation of neck in children, and other characteristic symptoms.